TimoGuy/solanine_vulkan/etc/engine_upgrade.md

                 - [x] This changes the respawning checkpoint to this checkpoint.
 		- [x] FIX: can't select the actual checkpoint.
 Unlock and relock mouse.
 		- [x] FIX: checkpoint spawn object isn't updating spawn position when moving it for some reason.
-	- [ ] Just spawn player at 0th or most recent spawn point.
+	- [f] Just spawn player at 0th or most recent spawn point.
 No dialog anymore.
+	    > Ehhhh, for now, it's fine to leave it the way it is.
+Do this in the future/if you feel it's necessary.
+The downside is the copypasta, tho.
     - [x] Disable player being able to be created in palette.
     - [ ] Extra free cam modes.
         - [ ] Ortho in the 6 directions (+x, -x, +y, -y, +z, -z).